ChinonyeOnyeonoru/Brazilian_E-commerce_Olist_Data-Analysis/README.md

 -	Voucher: Voucher payment type makes a meagre 0.4 million contribution.
 -	Debt Card: Wth a total of 0.2M, debit cards are the least popular form of payment.

-  3. Sum of Payment Instalments by Payment Type
+  3. Sum of Payment Installments by Payment Type

-The line chart at the bottom left shows the breakdown of the sum of payment instalment across the payment methods.
+The line chart at the bottom left shows the breakdown of the sum of payment installment across the payment methods.
--	Credit Card: With a total of 0.27 million instalments, credit cards have the highest instalments overall.
+-	Credit Card: With a total of 0.27 million installments, credit cards have the highest instalments overall.
--	Boleto: It drastically dropped with only 0.02 million instalments.
+-	Boleto: It drastically dropped with only 0.02 million installments.
 -	Voucher: the voucher has extremely low instalment usage of 0.01M
--	Debit Card: The instalment declined further to 0.00M
+-	Debit Card: The installment declined further to 0.00M

+  4. Average of Payment Value by Payment Type

+The line chart at the bottom right shows the average payment value per transaction for each payment type:

+-	Credit Card:  The Credit Card has the highest average payment value, with 163.32 units.
+-	Boleto: the average payment value of Boleto is 145.03 units, which is a little less.
+-	Debit Card: With an average of 142.57 units, debit cards trail Boleto by a little margin.
+-	Voucher: Voucher has the lowest average payment value as a result of a significant drop in the payment value with 65.70 units.

+Key Insights/ Suggestions:

+- Credit Card is the dominant payment type, both in terms of the total payment value (78.34%) and the highest average payment value (163 units).
+- Boleto follows as the second most popular payment method, though it is significantly lower in terms of the number of installments and average payment value.
+- Voucher and Debit Card are used sparingly, with vouchers having a particularly low average payment value (66 units).

+This analysis suggests that credit cards are the preferred payment method on the Olist platform, likely due to the flexibility of payment installments and higher transaction amounts.